benaduggan/nix/machines/paper/README.md

+Now you don't have to do all the bootstrapping stuff.
+You can reference the nix-darwin github repo for more info [here](https://github.com/LnL7/nix-darwin#flakes-experimental)

 # Bootstrapping

 I didn't really do a good job of keeping track of what I did here, but I did follow this video https://www.youtube.com/watch?v=KJgN0lnA5mk